 Normally, a Unix OpenGL application would send all of its drawing commands and data, both 2D and 3D, to an X-Windows server, which may be located across the network from the application server.
-VirtualGL, however, employs a technique called "split rendering" to force the 3D commands from the application to go to a 3D graphics card in the application server.
+VirtualGL, however, employs a technique called "split rendering" to force the 3D commands and data from the application to go to a GPU in the application server.
 VGL accomplishes this by pre-loading a dynamic shared object (DSO) into the OpenGL application at run time.
 This DSO intercepts a handful of GLX, OpenGL, and X11 commands necessary to perform split rendering.
-Whenever a window is created by the application, VirtualGL creates a corresponding 3D pixel buffer ("Pbuffer") on a 3D graphics card in the application server.
-Whenever the application requests that an OpenGL rendering context be created for the window, VirtualGL intercepts the request and creates the context on the corresponding Pbuffer instead.
-Whenever the application swaps or flushes the drawing buffer to indicate that it has finished rendering a frame, VirtualGL reads back the Pbuffer and sends the rendered 3D image to the client.
+When the application attempts to use an X window for OpenGL rendering, VirtualGL intercepts the request, creates a corresponding 3D pixel buffer ("Pbuffer") in video memory on the application server, and uses the Pbuffer for OpenGL rendering instead.
+When the application swaps the OpenGL drawing buffers or flushes the OpenGL command buffer to indicate that it has finished rendering a frame, VirtualGL reads back the pixels from the Pbuffer and sends them to the client.

 |All content on this web site is licensed under the Creative Commons Attribution 2.5 License.
 Any works containing material derived from this web site must cite The VirtualGL Project as the source of the material and list the current URL for the VirtualGL web site.|